Key Stage 3 Mathematics:

-In addition to after school revision sessions to support students in their studies, we also offer Intensive Revision Days in the holidays to give further support before their exams.
+In addition to after-school revision sessions to support students in their studies, we also offer Intensive Revision Days in the holidays to give further support before their exams.

 We enter two to three classes of Year 10 students for the national ‘UKMT Maths Intermediate Challenge’.
-Each year, a mathematician from the Further Maths Support Programme, visits to speak to students contemplating taking mathematics post-GCSE.
+Each year, a mathematician from the Further Maths Support Programme visits to speak to students contemplating taking mathematics post-GCSE.

 Key Stage 4 GCSE Statistics:

-To support these subjects, blocks of statistics has been interleaved into the maths curriculum across years 7 to 10.
+To support these subjects, blocks of statistics have been interleaved into the maths curriculum across years 7 to 10.
 The sequencing of lessons ensures that topics build on previous knowledge and complement the work undertaken in other curriculum areas.

 However, studying just the aspects of statistics needed for GCSE maths, does not meet the requirements of many other subjects.
 For this reason, in 2019 we introduced GCSE statistics in year 10, completing the course by the end of the academic year and broadening the qualifications offered to students.
-This ensured that all students had the pre-requisite knowledge and understanding of statistics required in their other subject areas, when they needed it in year 11.
+This ensured that all students had the pre-requisite knowledge and understanding of statistics required in their other subject areas when they needed it in year 11.